divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ### Peak Envelopes ###
 Peak envelopes show the maximum and minimum values for each channel over time.
 This allows you to look away from your scopes, and still know whether you exceeded a target threshold.
 The reset button will clear the peak values.

-### Transform ###
-The transform allows you to control how a YUV source is converted to RGB for monitoring.

 # YCbCr Parade #

 The YCbCr Parade displays individual waveform monitors for the Y, Cb and Cr components of the signal.